czi-catalystproject/hub-champion-training/episodes/manage_images.md

 1. *True*

-1. *False* – A *container* is a runnable, self-contained software environment or service and created from an *image*.
+1. *False* – A *container* is a runnable, self-contained software environment or service created from an *image*.
 An *image* is a shareable "recipe" used to create *containers*.

 1. *True*